lyonrb/biceps/README.md

 # Biceps

-Easily route your rails-based versionned API [![Travis](https://secure.travis-ci.org/evome/biceps.png)](http://travis-ci.org/evome/biceps)
+Easily route your rails-based versioned API [![Travis](https://secure.travis-ci.org/evome/biceps.png)](http://travis-ci.org/evome/biceps)

 ## Installation

 Biceps heavily uses the convention over configuration principle.
 To install it, you just need to add it to your Gemfile.

     gem 'biceps'

 ## Defining routes

-Once Biceps is installed, you can start adding api-versionned routes.
+Once Biceps is installed, you can start adding api-versioned routes.
 Your `config/routes.rb` file could look like the following :

     MyApp:Application.routes.draw do